What are cookies and what do they do?

 Yes.
-You can manage your cookies preferences by clicking on "Manage your cookies preferences" below.
+You can manage your cookies preferences by visiting this page.
 You can also manage your cookie preferences through our pop-up cookie banner that appears when you first visit the website.

 You can also manage your preferences by changing your browser settings on your device to refuse the use of all or some cookies.
 However, if you block all cookies (including necessary cookies), you may not be able to use all or some parts of our website.
 You may also find that you are shown information on our website that is less interesting to you.

 We'll let you know if we change what cookies we use

 If we change the cookies we use, we will update this Cookies Policy.
 You always can find the latest version of this Policy on our website.